Collaborative Project to meet Societal and Industry-related Challenges – Guide for Applicants

 The participation requirement and how to calculate it

-It is important that the partners that represent the industry-related or societal challenge contribute actively to the project.
-Their participation is confirmation that the research is needed and that the requirement for effective collaboration is met.
-We therefore ask that costs related to the partners’ participation, or in-kind contribution to the project, be entered in the budget tables.
+It is important that partners who represent the societal or business challenge actively contribute to the project.
+Participation confirms the need for the research and that the requirement for effective collaboration is met.
+We therefore ask that costs related to the partners' participation, or work effort in the project, be entered in the budget tables.

-The overall contribution from partners that represent the industry-related or societal challenge must constitute at least 10 per cent of the project costs.
-This can be in the form of payroll expenses or other project costs; tasks they must carry out, but for which they can be reimbursed (in part of in full) under the project budget.
+Overall, the efforts of partners that represent the societal or business challenge must account for a minimum of 10 per cent of the project's costs.
+This can be in the form of labour costs or other project costs.
+These are efforts that they must perform, but which they can (in whole or in part) be reimbursed through the project budget.

-To check whether the participation requirement of 10 per cent is met, the applicant can use the figures from the grant application’s budget tables and present them in accordance with the following example:
+To check whether the participation requirement of 10 per cent is met, use the figures from the application's budget tables and set them up according to the following example:

 Costs |